 MySQL count() function example

-Consider a table named "officers", having the following data.
+Consider a table named "employees" that contains the following data.